fubark/cyber/docs/docs.md

 This example uses the same technique as the function loader, but it can be much simpler.
 It doesn't matter how the mapping is done as long as the variable loader returns a `CsValue`.

 ### Type loader.
-A type loader describes how to load a `@host` type when it's encountered by the compiler:
+A type loader describes how to load a `#host` type when it's encountered by the compiler:
 ```c
 CsTypeId myCollectionId;